-The Real Cost of Daily Spending
+The Real Cost of Confusing Activity With Progress

 Your morning coffee ritual might feel harmless, but the math tells a different story.
-That $5 daily latte doesn't just cost you $1,825 per year—it creates a $474,349 retirement gap over three decades.
+That $5 daily latte doesn't just cost you $1,825 per year, it creates a $474,349 retirement gap over three decades.

 Here's the breakdown: $5 daily for 30 years equals $54,750 in total spending.
 But the true cost runs much deeper.
 When you factor in compound growth at a 7% annual return, you're actually giving up $419,599 in potential retirement wealth.